-The majority of emissions created by the Company are from the fuel use in its vehicle fleet.
-The main use of this fleet is to install network equipment so the chosen metric is the total emissions divided by the capex spent in £ millions.
-This is felt to be the correct metric to reflect ongoing vehicle use in future years as it will account for any increase or reduction in business activity as well as any reduced emissions as the vehicle fleet is changed.
+The majority of emissions created by the Company are from the fuel use in its vehicle fleet and the electricity use of its equipment.
+The emissions are driven by the need to install and maintain network equipment so the chosen metric is the total emissions divided by the capex spent in £ millions.
+This is felt to be the correct metric to reflect ongoing vehicle use and network installation in future years as it will account for any increase or reduction in business activity as well as any reduced emissions as the vehicle fleet is changed.

-As the capex spend for 2021 was £112 million (2020: £67 million), the metric for the period 1st January 2021 to 31st December 2021 was 19.3 Tonnes of CO2 emitted for each £1 million of capex spent (2020: 32 Tonnes of CO2 emitted for each £1 million of capex spent).
+As the capex spend for 2022 was £186 million (2021: £112 million), the metric for the period 1st January 2022 to 31st December 2022 was 23.4 Tonnes of CO_2 emitted for each £1 million of capex spent (2021: 19.3 Tonnes of CO_2 emitted for each £1 million of capex spent).